Author, Movie Co-Writer

 at work in the lives of others and in the circumstances of her life.
 When Lee set out to disprove her newfound faith, the research led him on an unexpected journey.

-Their story comes to life on the big screen beginning April 7 in the feature film THE CASE FOR CHRIST.
+Their story now is on the big screen in the feature film THE CASE FOR CHRIST.
 With Lee, Leslie is the co-author of the book Spiritual Mismatch.